minprog/programmeren-1/problems/water/water.md

 Now if you *think* you're finished with the program, the specification, together with the examples of running the program, provide you with guidelines as to how your program should work _exactly_.

-Normally, you will probably read them before starting to program, so as to take into account the requirements and design a solution even before you start coding.
+Normally, you will probably read them before starting to program, so as to take into account the requirements and design a solution even **before you start coding** (unlike now!).
 But more importantly, when you think you are finished, have another look and check if you haven't forgotten anything!

 Here are the requirements for `water.c`: